e-schultz/not-a-robot-vault/daily/the evening ramble/_notes/202120217 Intitial note gathering on Learning Ecosystem.md

 ![[Learning Ecosystems Dont Just Happen Organically Here Are 3 Steps to Build One#^b61e38]]

-- How can we leverage peer driven learning
+- How can we leverage employee driven learning / [[peer to peer teaching]]
-	- what are the benefits of peer driven learning?
+	- What are the benefits of employee driven learning?
-	- what are the challenges?
+	- What are the challenges?
 		- how do we capture without becoming a roadblock?
 		- avoid information overload
 		- need to build teaching skills as well